abednarik/moving-to-terraform/README.md

 *Note* for the sake of this article, we did a few small modifications of the Terraform code so anyone can follow alone this guide.

-First of, head over (moving-to-terraform)[repo-url] Github repository.
+First of, head over [moving-to-terraform](https://github.com/abednarik/moving-to-terraform) Github repository.
 All the files involved in this article are there.

 In Terraform, the first we need to do is to create same variables.
 As you may know, variables